Tulasi533/ML2021_Project1/README.md

 # ML2021_Project1

-A simple chatbot using Python programming
+# Documentation on how to use chatbot